Click the cube to listen to a PBW instrumental track in the background as you browse this page, and enjoy many other original songs on other pages.

 “The Wrapper was influenced by American groups like the Beach Boys, Motown, Frank Zappa and some jazz artists.”
 Decker said. “(The sound) had a lot to do with Scott Durbin, who was an experienced jazz musician.
 Scott’s trumpet playing and piano talents made it possible to explore a much wider variety of styles, which carried over into our original material.”

-Hosley confirms, The Wrapper preferred to test the creative limits, and each other, every time they performed together at venues like The Brewery, The Dells, MSU Shaw Hall, The Stables and Club Roma.
+Hosley confirms, The Wrapper preferred to test the creative limits, and each other, every time they performed together at venues like Grand Mother's, The Brewery, The Dells, MSU Shaw Hall, The Stables and Club Roma, along with dozens of "teen clubs" across the state of Michigan.

 “The band loved to jam, as in jazz improvisation, or blues riffing, and that showed-up often, as the band would stretch-out and allow a soloist to play-on, or, there might be a dueling 8-bar jam, one soloist trying to stump the other or just put down a good lick”, Hosley said.

-Then, in January 1970, a new member was added, Gary Story (drums), to replace drummer, Rick Kalb.
-Gary's strong voice, song writing and fat-back drumming pushed the band to even higher heights.
+In January 1970, Gary Story replaced "Soaky" as the drummer.
+Gary's strong voice and song writing ability were immediately attractive, and his fat-back drumming pushed the band away from jazz towards a bluesey, R&B, pop-rock sound.
 In the Spring of 1971, Van and Jim left the band, but the group continued as a quartet for two more years.

 Today, some of the band’s catalog is streamed on YouTube, like the soulful “Real Person” and “You’ll Pay” (an early, stripped-down single).
 And, check out their website and listen to the traces of sonic brilliance these local cats left behind.